tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 ### MultiDimensional Arrays

-In TensorFlow, tensor data is represented by multidimensional arrays.
-There is no common utilities to manipulate such structure in Java (like NumPy for Python) so they will be added to TensorFlow directly.
+In TensorFlow, dense tensors are represented by multidimensional arrays.
+As there is no common utilities to manipulate such structure in Java (like NumPy for Python) they need be provided by TensorFlow directly.
 For each tensor datatype supported by the Java client, an implementation of `*NdArray` and `*NdArrayCursor` will be available.
 Having distinct implementation per datatype (instead of a generic parameterized one) allows users to work with Java primitive types, which tends to be less memory-consuming and provide better performances than their autoboxed equivalent.